-This article is a step-by-step guide explaining how to list an app on Google Play Store.
+This article is a step-by-step guide explaining how to make an app for Android and list that app on Google Play Store.
 If you are planning on submitting your app on Apple Store as well, please pay attention to How to List an App on Apple Store?.

 This guide starts with the checklist of what you should have ready before starting up the process of your app publishing.
 Then we go through the application submission process bit by bit: from creating an account on Google Play to setting a price and a distribution plan for your application.